US CHAPTER of the

 John Gubbings

-Committed to Unitarian Universalism as a support for a religiously diverse democracy and to the IARF as a support for peace among religions.
+Committed to Unitarian Universalism as a support for a religiously diverse democracy.
+I perceive the IARF purpose of religious freedom as an aspect of social justice at the international level.

 Bruce Knotts